 Whether your business is small or large, building a brand is an integral piece of the puzzle.
-It is what ultimately defines you, and what you will be associated with so it always important to have brand strategy as a focus.
-Employees, customers and other businesses tend to have stronger confidence in companies with a strong brand image so it is worthwhile to invest in a creative and unique brand.
+It is what ultimately defines you, and what you will be associated with so it always important to have a brand strategy with a focus.
+Employees, customers, and other businesses tend to have stronger confidence in companies with a strong brand image so it is worthwhile to invest in a creative and unique brand.

 1. Identify your message